mobify/workshop--adaptivejs-site/README.md

-#Set Up the Project
+# Set Up the Project

 One of the tools that you installed previously was the Adaptive.js Generator.
-Set up the folder structure for a new project with this generator.
+We will now set up the folder structure for a new project using this generator.

-##Create a New Project with the Adaptive.js Generator
+## Create a New Project with the Adaptive.js Generator

 Ensure that you have the terminal open to the workshop `workshop--adaptivejs-site` folder.
 If you closed your terminal, launch the Terminal app again change directories the workshop folder with the command: